We’ve rounded up the best Christmas events for toddlers in the UK so you can find some festive fun wherever you are in the country.

 Up in the depths of Northumberland is the brilliant Kielder Winter Wonderland, which is the very definition of festive fun.

 Unlike many of the other attractions on this list, you can have fun at Kielder for a full day as there’s simply so much to do.
 Some of the activities available include meeting Father Christmas, helping Mrs Christmas in her forest kitchen, visiting Snowy Owl and his friends, watching a Christmas theatre show, helping the elves get ready in time for Christmas in their workshop, meeting reindeers, snow tubing and meeting the very jolly Mr and Mrs Beaver.

 The event runs on selected dates before Christmas in November and December and ticket prices are heavily reduced for the under 2s.
 A relaxed performance is also available for those with additional needs.

 Christmas Events in Scotland

-If you fancy a Christmas celebration north of the border with your toddler, then definitely head to Edinburgh Zoo for their Christmas Nights event, that’s running from mid-November to early January.
+If you fancy a Christmas celebration north of the border with your toddler, then definitely head to Edinburgh Zoo for their Santa’s Grotto events that’s running through December to Christmas Eve.

 Christmas Events in Wales